aisingapore/TagUI/README.md

 0 * * * * cd /full_path_on_your_server && ./tagui_crontab
 ```

-To call an automation flow via API from your application or web browser
+To call an automation flow via API from your application or web browser, use below syntax.
+Automation flows can also be triggered from emails through the API.
+Install [TA.Mail](https://github.com/tebelorg/TA.Mail) (mailbot to act on incoming emails) to set up email integration.
 ```
 your_website_url/tagui_service.php?SETTINGS="flow_filename option(s)"
 ```